 Other Zoltar Pop Culture Appearances

 Stemming from the film Big, Zoltar also appeared on the cover of the 2014 album Wishful Thinking by Neck Deep.
 The entire cover is obviously meant to bring to mind the Tom Hanks film, and the desired effect is certainly achieved.

-In an episode of the CBS comedy-drama series Limitless, there is a scene where one of the characters uses a Zoltar machine to tell some guilty members of the military that their fortune is that they’re murders.
-I watched the scene and it was not good but, hey, I got excited about the Zoltar.
+In an episode of the CBS comedy-drama series Limitless, there is a scene where one of the characters uses a Zoltar machine to tell some guilty members of the military that their fortune is that they’re murderers.
+I watched the scene, and it was not good, but hey, I got excited about the Zoltar.

 Another appearance of the Zoltar machine in popular media is in Step Up 3D, the third installment in the popular dance film series.
 The machine appears when the dance crew shows up at an arcade at a fair.

 In the Canadian-American Netflix horror series The Order, the exact Zoltar machine from the movie Big appears to grant ironic wishes to those who use it.
 It’s sort of an inside joke only for people who have seen Big, but it was still fairly entertaining.